improbable-research/keanu/docs/doc_templates/inference-posterior-sampling.md

 ### Hamiltonian Monte Carlo

-HMC is not available in Keanu but it's a very important concept to understand before utilising NUTS.

 #### Algorithm

 Hamiltonian Monte Carlo (HMC) brings two new concepts to Metropolis Hastings: Hamiltonian physics and gradient calculations.